 Important Dates

-- Visit the official UPSC online portal at upsconline.nic.in
+- Visit the official UPSC online portal: https://upsconline.nic.in

-- Pay the prescribed application fee through available online payment modes
+- Pay the application fee, if applicable, through the online payment gateway.

 Conclusion